ebt-site/ebt-site/content/wiki/welcome.md

 This website is a template and framework for building an [open-source](https://opensource.org/licenses/MIT) community of linked Buddhist websites hosted on Github.
+At the same time, it is a website designed for Sutta study.

 ### Study or review the EBTs with ease: